Lasimeri/Meri_Bot_Rust/LOGGING.md

 3. **Check disk space** - Ensure there's room for log file growth
 4. **Review recent changes** - New features may add logging requirements
 5. **Search existing logs** - Look for similar issues in the log history
+6. **Check vision dependencies** - Ensure image processing libraries are available
+7. **Verify API keys** - Check SerpAPI and other service configurations

-The enhanced logging system provides complete visibility into bot operations, making it easy to diagnose issues, monitor performance, and understand user interactions.
+The enhanced logging system provides complete visibility into bot operations, making it easy to diagnose issues, monitor performance, and understand user interactions across all features including the new vision analysis capabilities.